ee-jackson/academic-kickstart/content/project/phytoplankton-community-change/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Adaptive potential of phytoplankton in a changing world"
-summary: "Disentangling the roles of ecology, physiology and evolution in the adaption of phytoplankton to environmental change."
+summary: "Disentangling the roles of ecology, physiology and evolution in the adaptation of phytoplankton to environmental change."
 authors: ["admin"]
 tags: ["Community ecology", "Evolutionary ecology", "Microbial ecology", "Past"]
 categories: []